jwelliav/Cabestan_research_project/README.md

 # Cabestan_research_project

-A Study of four financial time series.

-Introduction :

 We are given four assets : A,B,C and D and will attempt to predict the closing prices of these assets using ARIMA and VAR models.
 We fit ARIMA and VAR models at first for just the data coming from each asset, we will then run the combined data through the